 In this Google maps view, you see the route from Ince to the Crown Hotel.
 The route wends further to another Crown Hotel in Worthington.
 That is another old public house, now closed.
 I thought it might have been the place Barker did his testing.

 But Worthington is seven miles from Ince, likely too far for Barker to have travelled there unless he did so intermittently.

 I feel fairly certain his Crown Hotel is as pictured, at 106 Wigan Road – unless you sleuths reading – you know who you are – uncover a Crown Hotel in Ince.
 If you do, a pint on me, but you must meet me in Toronto.
 Okay, two pints.*

 Wigan, for non-Britons reading, is Lancashire – up north you know, so that part ties in.

 Note re images: the first two images above were sourced from the 1885 journal article linked in the text.
 The third was sourced from this Google Maps view, and the last, from the Google Maps view linked in the text.
 All intellectual property in the images belongs solely to the lawful owners or authorized users, as applicable.
 Images are used for educational and historical purposes.
 All feedback welcomed.

-*In fact reader Roy Pearson has shown there was a Crown Hotel in Ince, tenanted by Barker, see his message in the Comments.
-Thanks to Roy for straightening this out.
+*In fact, reader Roy Pearson has shown that there was a Crown Hotel in Ince, tenanted by Barker, see his message in the Comments.
+We thank Roy for straightening this out.